finalwebsites/backup4wp/README.md

 # Backup4WP

 You know the problem, you've created a backup for your website using a WordPress backup plugin and your WordPress website breaks after an update.
-Next you can't restore your website to the previous version because you can't access the WP dashboard anymore.
+With most backup plugins for WordPress, you can't restore your website to the previous version because you can't access the dashboard anymore.
 Using this backup tool you're able to create a backup outside WordPress.
 Access the tool again if you need to restore the website.
 We use the tool to create backups if we install a new theme / plugin or before we do some (smaller) updates.

 > [!TIP]